Dipto9999/Dell_PC_Reassembly/README.md

-# Disassembly and Reassembly of a Dell System Unit
+# Reassembly of a Dell System Unit

 ## Contents
 * [Overview](#Overview)